mennetorelli/Plumberz/README.md

                 loop
  ```

-We can see that mapC takes as parameter the function f :: (i -> o), and has a result value of ConduitT i o m ().
+We can see that `mapC` takes as parameter the function `f :: (i -> o)`, and has a result value of `ConduitT i o m ()`.
-it indefinitelly performs the folowing action: waits for a data with await, then if the data is a Nothing it returns (),
+it indefinitelly performs the folowing action: waits for a data with `await`, then if the data is a `Nothing` it returns `()`,
-otherwise if it is a Just it applies the function to its value and yields the result.
+otherwise if it is a `Just` it applies the function to its value and yields the result.

-Another important primitive is leftover,
+Another important primitive is `leftover`,
 which a single piece of leftover input to be consumed by the next pipe in the current monadic binding.

 ```haskell
 leftover :: i -> ConduitT i o m ()
 ```

-an example in which it is used is the takeWhileC function, which streams all values downstream that match the given predicate.
+An example in which it is used is the `takeWhileC` function, which streams all values downstream that match the given predicate.

 ```haskell
 takeWhileC :: Monad m => (i -> Bool) -> ConduitT i i m ()